-- Track the points you earn from participating in horse-related activities between January 1 and July 22. - Some activities have a set value of points (such as competing in 4-H contests).
+- Track the points you earn from participating in horse-related activities between January 1 and July 21. - Some activities have a set value of points (such as competing in 4-H contests).
 Track these points on the Horse Incentive Point Summary Sheet. - For some activities you log hours (such as taking care of your horse) 1 hour equals 1 point.
 Keep track of hours/points on either of the log sheets (Option 1, Option 2 or a combination of both).
-You must describe what you did for hours/points you record on the log sheet if you run out of room, write the date and what you did on the back of the page. - Total your points on the Horse Incentive Point Summary Sheet. - Submit the official sheets and Reward Request Form to the Extension office no later than July 26.
+You must describe what you did for hours/points you record on the log sheet if you run out of room, write the date and what you did on the back of the page. - Total your points on the Horse Incentive Point Summary Sheet. - Submit the official sheets and Reward Request Form to the Extension office no later than July 25.

-HONESTY PLEA: The foundation of 4-H was built upon the pillars of character, one of which is honesty.
+HONESTY PLEA: Honesty is a foundation that supports the 4-H pillars of character, which include trustworthiness.
 Please make sure the hours/points logged are accurate and true.
 For example, if you groom your horse for 15 minutes, log 15 minutes.
 Don't round up to half an hour or an hour.
 Spot checks will be done.